eigmax/Ziren/docs/src/introduction/quickstart.md

 contracts: contains the Solidity verifier smart contracts and test scripts for on-chain verification.

 - `contracts/src/Fibonacci.sol`: a sample Solidity contract demonstrating input/output structure for the Fibonacci program.
-- `IZKMVerifier.sol`: implemented zkMIPS interface for verifiers.
+- `IZKMVerifier.sol`: implemented Ziren interface for verifiers.
 - `fixtures/`: contains the public outputs, proof and verification keys in JSON format.
 - `v1.0.0/`: contains the Groth16 and PlONK verifier implementations and wrapper contracts.
 - `contracts/script/`: contains forge scripts to deploy the verifier contracts.